This Antique Lover’s Home Is a Master Class in Gallery Wall Curation

 “There’s a specific style that’s hard to describe that’s underlying in my taste,” says Arakawa.
 “I tend to have a masculine aesthetic, and I’m drawn to typography and advertising.
 Mia and I are heavily tattooed, so a lot of imagery is drawn from that.”

 To bring it all together in her Queens, New York, home, Arakawa focuses on precise color palettes.
 The gallery walls that fill her rooms range in time period and style, but they all have a similar strain that unites them.

 Her background in store display design helps Arakawa to draw her varied inspirations together.
-It’s also the thing that inspires her to continually decorate and redecorate as she adds her finds to her shop, brings new antiques into her home, and finds a spark of inspiration in something as simple as a new needlepoint or painting.
+It’s also the thing that inspires her to continually decorate and redecorate as she adds her discoveries to her shop, brings new antiques into her home, and finds a spark of inspiration in something as simple as a needlepoint or painting.

 “My space is constantly changing.
-Sometimes I get sick of things, so I just sell them, or sometimes I’ll find things and swap out other pieces or move them elsewhere, and then that might inspire me to paint the wall a different color,” she says.
+Sometimes I get sick of things, so I sell them, or sometimes I’ll find things and swap out other pieces or move them elsewhere, and then that might inspire me to paint the wall a different color,” she says.
 “If it doesn’t feel right, I’ll change it until it does.
 My house will never be done, and that’s fun for me.”

-How an Artist Perfected the Desert Vibe in Less Than 80o Square Feet
+More inspiring homes: One Couple, Polar-Opposite Styles, and How They Made It Work Inside an Upstate Oasis Inspired by the Swedish Countryside How an Artist Perfected the Desert Vibe in Less Than 80o Square Feet